HKUDS/OpenPhone/README.md

 ## 💡 Research Highlights

-## 🔍 OpenPhone‑3B: On‑Device Agentic Model
+## 🔍 OpenPhone‑3B: Lightweight Agentic Model
 Considering the compute limitations of today’s edge devices, models with **≤3B parameters** strike a practical balance between capability and deployability.
 Based on this insight, we introduce **OpenPhone‑3B**, a lightweight yet powerful on‑device agent model.

 - **Model Size & Architecture**: A ~3B‑parameter vision‑language model designed for efficient on‑device reasoning and action generation, optimized for performance under tight compute budgets.